 - 23% of consumers discontinue shopping when asked to create a user account (Kissmetrics)

 These findings illustrate the complexities of closing a deal with consumers today.
 They debunk the idea that hitting your sales target can be done by following the same formula you’ve already tested.
+Leveraging technologies like ringless voicemail providers and other suitable marketing techniques can give you the edge to create the best sales funnel and achieve your targets.
 There are different reasons why you’re missing it in the first place!